 In quite a lot of games there's a lot of huge and cool environments or areas.
-They may feature lush interaction, cool challenges, points of interest, or just contain a shit-ton of stuff that you can do, but couldn't in the main game.
-Some games feature a bonus mode where the player can interact with all of that with either some constraints or not at all.
+They may feature lush interaction, cool challenges, points of interest, or just contain a shit-ton of stuff that you can theoretically do, but wouldn't be practical or optimal in the main game.
+Some games thus feature a bonus mode where the player can interact with all of that with either reduced constraints or none at all.

 - Ape Escape games had a few "extra" modes.
 Some were Time Trial mode, but another was "Free Play" mode, which gave you infinite lives within the level you chose the mode for.
 This mode made it so the player could explore the level without having to worry about dying and running out of lives.
 In the third one, there's only one major flaw which can ruin the experience: Getting caught with your own Monkey Net.
 Why?
 It sends you back to the Hub Level, which normally wouldn't reset much, but your progress in "Free Mode" is not saved.

 - Bloons Tower Defense games starting from 4 (which was likely the Trope Namer) include a sandbox mode which is unlocked at rank 25/26 in which you have nearly unlimited money and lives and you can test all towers as well as bloons in it.

 - Cities: Skylines comes with this in the form of two included mods, one which unlocks everything and another which grants unlimited funds.

 - In Colobot, after you unlock a planet in the normal missions, you also unlock its sandbox version, where you can build any of the buildings and robots you have already unlocked in the main campaign.